leomarkcastro/flai-doc/docs/chatbot-builder/nodes/input-nodes/parse-input.md

 - **Use Conversation History**

   - (Unstable at the moment)
   - Could be useful if you have a prior conversation and want to attempt to fetch information based of that.
-Although it would be recommended to use **Parse Conversation Node** instead.
+Although it would be recommended to use [Variable From Introspect](/docs/chatbot-builder/nodes/variable-nodes/variable-introspect) instead.

 - **Check Last Prompt**
-  - Check if **lastPrompt** global variable is set, if it has a value, uses it instead.
+  - Check if **lastPrompt** chat status flag is set, if it has a value, uses it instead.
 Else, halts and waits for user input.

 ## Examples